nims-dpfc/nims-hyrax/README.md

 ```bash
 $ docker-compose up --build
 ```
+This will use the configuration in `docker-compose.yml` and `docker-compose-override.yml`.
+The reason the port exposure options are only present in the override file is so that these are not used in production.
+After some delay, you should see the application running:

  * You should see the Hyrax app at localhost:3000
  * Solr is available at localhost:8983/solr
  * Fedora is available at localhost:8080/fcrepo/rest